Laying down fat in week 28

 "Some women develop gestational diabetes while they’re pregnant, usually in their third trimester."

 Having gestational diabetes means your body can’t produce enough of a hormone called insulin which controls glucose levels in your blood.
-As result, your blood sugar levels may become too high.
+As a result, your blood sugar levels may become too high3.

 Your requirement for insulin increases during pregnancy because of the extra demands of your growing baby.
 Throughout your pregnancy you will have regular urine tests to check to see if there is any glucose in your urine which is a sign that your blood glucose level is high.
 If your glucose levels are too high, it’s more than likely that your gestational diabetes can be treated through a healthy diet and exercise, although some women are given medication.
 Leaving gestational diabetes untreated can lead to a risk of complications at the birth.